mohit-sharma-87/starter-azure-function-mongodb/README.md

 ### First Azure function

-Now let's create a project where were we can write our function and also have the necessary dependencies to run it.
-So select File > New > Project from the menu bar and select Azure functions from Generators as shown below and press next.
+Now let's create a project that would contain our function and have the necessary dependencies to execute it.
+Go ahead and select File > New > Project from the menu bar and select Azure functions from Generators as shown below and hit next.

 ![New Project Wizard](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/Auzre_Function_Create_new_Project_2_7149cbb6b5.png)